 SNIF Repositories:

 How should multiple SNIF Repositories be managed?
 Is there a need for an authoritative Repository and defined data management policies?
 Do Digital Signatures offer a solution?
+Should only one SNIF Repository be allowed (as with an XDS Registry)?
 See Sections 4.1and 4.4.3 below.

 Should the Repository query Content Creators for updates or does this add unnecessary complexity (i.e., should bi-directional transactions be established as discussed in Section 4.4.2 below)?